-All relevant licences, permits, and other legal documents required for drivers must be kept up to date.
-For example, all drivers using a vehicle must maintain a valid driver’s licence, insurance, and vehicle registration.
-For ridesharing, this also includes meeting the applicable regulatory requirements for rideshare or for-hire drivers in your area.
-We review reports of crashes or traffic citations that may have happened during a trip or delivery and other words, including but not limited to those that may indicate poor, unsafe or distracted driving.
+Drivers must keep all relevant licences, permits, and other legal documents required to drive up to date.
+For example, all vehicle drivers must maintain a valid driver's licence, insurance, and vehicle registration.
+It includes meeting the applicable requirements for rideshare or for-hire drivers in your area.
+We review reports of crashes or traffic citations that may have happened during a trip and other words, including but not limited to those that may indicate poor, unsafe or distracted driving.
 Local rules about parking may determine where drivers and delivery people can park their vehicles when picking up orders, making deliveries or waiting for riders to arrive or exit a car.
 For example, stopping in bike lanes or blocking accessibility ramps may violate the law.

-When riding or parking a bike or scooter, be mindful of local regulations and rules; you can check your city government’s website for applicable laws.
-Following local regulations of the road usually requires you to yield to pedestrians, ride in the direction of traffic, signal if you’re planning to change direction and come to a complete stop at red lights and stop signs.
+When riding or parking a bike or scooter, please be careful about local regulations and rules; you can check your city government's website for applicable laws.
+For example, following local road rules usually require you to yield to pedestrians, ride in the direction of traffic, signal if you're planning to change direction and come to a complete stop at red lights and stop signs.

 Service animals and assistive devices

 Drivers using the Driver app may not deny a ride to a rider with a service animal or assistive devices (such as a wheelchair or crutches) because of the service animal or assistive devices.
-Applicable laws generally prohibit drivers from denying service to riders because of their service animals or assistive devices and from otherwise discriminating against riders with service animals or assistive devices.
-Knowingly refusing a rider a trip because of their service animal or assistive devices can lose access to the Turvy Platform.
+Applicable laws generally prohibit drivers from denying service to riders because of their service animals or assistive devices and discriminating against riders with service animals or assistive devices.
+In addition, knowingly refusing a rider a trip because of their service animal or assistive devices can cause a loss of access to the Turvy Platform.

-By law, a driver is only allowed to ask a rider two things about a service animal: if the animal is required because of a disability and what work or task the animal has been trained to perform.
+A driver can only ask a rider two things about a service animal: if the animal is required because of a disability and what work or task the animal has been trained to perform.
 By law, a driver can request documentation from a rider if a service animal is not easily identifiable as one.
 You can learn more about our service animal policy here.

 Drugs and alcohol